 In addition to deploying to NetSuite, you can also run SuiteCommerce Advanced on a local server to quickly test changes you make to the application.
-The local server is installed with the as part of the Node.js installation and uses the Express web framework.
+The local server is installed as part of the Node.js installation and uses the Express web framework.
 When you enter the

 gulp local command, the server starts automatically.